epita-cs2/OpenSK--Feitian/docs/install.md

 # Installation guide

-This document describes in details how to turn a Makerdiary nRF52840 MDK board into a working FIDO2 security key.
+This document describes in details how to turn a Feitian nRF52840 board into a working FIDO2 security key.

 ## Pre-requisite